2072/Decursive/Readme.txt

  This is a cleaning mod.
 Its job is to help a class that can remove afflictions to do it with ease in every conditions (playing solo, in small groups or in big raids).

+Decursive is dedicated to the memory of Bertrand Sense known as Glorfindal on the European server Les Sentinelles.

  		###################################
  		# *** Decursive Main Features *** #